agrawal-rohit/pearl-ui/documentationwebsite/docs/others/style-functions.md

 ### Text Style Functions

-The set of style functions used to construct the [Text](../components/typography/Text) component.
-It consists of the following style functions:
+These are the style functions used to construct the [Text](../components/typography/Text) component.
+The collection includes the following style functions:

 - [Color](#color)
 - [Background Color](#background-color)